havlasme/ansible-collection-security/roles/sshd/README.md

 An [Ansible](https://www.ansible.com/) role to install and configure the [SSHd](https://www.openssh.com/) service on [Debian](https://www.debian.org/) and [Ubuntu](https://www.ubuntu.com/).

-- Install or Update the SSHd via APT
+- Install or Update the OpenSSH via APT
 - (Optional) Create or Update the `issue` File
-- Create, Update, or Delete a SSHd Conf File
+- Create, Update, or Delete a OpenSSH Conf File
 - (Optional) Delete the Small Moduli
-- Start and Enable the SSHd Service
+- Start and Enable the OpenSSH Service

 Role Variables
 --------------